 We seek parental permission for children's photographs to be added to the school website and we never name children or include any personal information.
 Please scroll down for website links and information.
-Further details can be found in our E-Safeguarding and Computing policies below.
+Up to date policies can be found on our policies page.

 All classes took part in Safer Internet Day 2017 on Tuesday 7th February with the theme 'Be the change: unite for a better internet'.

 Coordinated in the UK by the UK Safer Internet Centre, the celebration saw hundreds of schools and organisations join together to raise awareness of online safety issues and run events and activities right across the UK.

 Please see below for ideas to keep your household e-safe!

 A short film raising awareness of Safer Internet Day 2017 with parents and carers and encouraging them to have a conversation with their children about the internet.
 Parents and carers can find more about Safer Internet Day at www.saferinternetday.org.uk

 To celebrate Safer Internet Day this year we held a variety of activities in school.
 Lots of work took place around this year's theme of 'Play your part for a better Internet'.
 Children discussed the theme in class and then wrote their own rules for creating a better Internet.
 We held a poster competition and two winners from each year group were chosen.
 Mr Riley had a very difficult job judging the posters!
 The competition winners were presented a special prize in Celebration Assembly.

 West Yorkshire police continued their E-Safety programme with years 5 and 6.The workshops are age appropriate and aim to improve cyber-awareness in schools by educating children about important topics such as keeping information private, keeping passwords safe and online safety tips.

 We aim to inform you of any new resources that will help you to keep your children safe on-line.
 Here are a some new websites that are worth viewing.